w3c/ServiceWorker/explainer.md

 });
 ```

 You can pass a promise to `event.waitUntil` to extend the installation process.
-Once `activate` fires, your ServiceWorker can control pages!
+Once `activate` fires, your service worker can control pages!

-## So I'm controlling pages now?
+## So I’m controlling pages now?

 Well, not quite.
-A document will pick a ServiceWorker to be its controller when it navigates, so the document you called `.register` from isn't being controlled, because there wasn't a ServiceWorker there when it first loaded.
+A document will pick a service worker to be its controller when it navigates, so the document you called `.register` from isn’t being controlled, because there wasn’t a service worker there when it first loaded.

-If you refresh the document, it'll be under the ServiceWorker's control.
-You can check `navigator.serviceWorker.controller` to see which ServiceWorker is in control, or `null` if there isn't one.
-Note: when you're updating from one ServiceWorker to another, things work a little differently, we'll get onto that in the "Updating" section.
+If you refresh the document, it’ll be under the service worker’s control.
+You can check `navigator.serviceWorker.controller` to see which service worker is in control, or `null` if there isn’t one.
+Note: when you’re updating from one service worker to another, things work a little differently, we’ll get onto that in the “Updating” section.

-If you shift+reload a document it'll always load without a controller, which is handy for testing quick CSS & JS changes.
+If you shift+reload a document it’ll always load without a controller, which is handy for testing quick CSS & JS changes.

-Documents tend to live their whole life with a particular ServiceWorker, or none at all.
-However, a ServiceWorker can call `self.skipWaiting()` ([spec](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#service-worker-global-scope-skipwaiting)) to do an immediate takeover of all pages within scope.
+Documents tend to live their whole life with a particular service worker, or none at all.
+However, a service worker can call `self.skipWaiting()` ([spec](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#service-worker-global-scope-skipwaiting)) to do an immediate takeover of all pages within scope.

 ## Network intercepting